-234.1 ~~Whenever the property being subdivided or developed abuts a State Legislative Route, one (1) plan print shall be submitted to the Pennsylvania Department of Transportation District Office;~~ application materials shall be submitted to the Pennsylvania Department of Transportation in accordance with agency requirements at the same time as submitted to the LVPC.
+234.1 Whenever the property being subdivided or developed abuts a State Legislative Route, one (1) plan print shall be submitted to the Pennsylvania Department of Transportation District Office;

+Whenever the property being subdivided or developed abuts a Pennsylvania Department of Transportation route or where the Pennsylvania Department of Transportation has jurisdiction, all application materials shall be submitted to the Pennsylvania Department of Transportation in accordance with agency requirements at the same time as submitted to the LVPC.
 In addition, a complete copy of any materials for Pennsylvania Department of Transportation required permits shall be submitted to the LVPC along with the Preliminary Plan.
 All copies of letters, communications and permits from the Pennsylvania Department of Transportation shall be copied by the applicant to the LVPC;